 Virtual Terminal: In order to begin taking cashless payments, you’ll need a way to process credit cards.
 This can be performed manually with a virtual terminal, which turns a web browser on your computer into a credit card terminal.
 This is best for cashless transactions done via telephone or for remote billing.

-Contactless Card Reader: Take contactless payments through Square’s contactless card reader to save time and create efficiency for your small business.
-Square Reader allows you to safely and quickly process chip and pin cards as well as Apple Pay and Google Pay cashless payments through smart phones and devices for just £16.
+Card Reader: Take contactless payments through Square’s card reader to save time and create efficiency for your small business.
+Square Reader allows you to safely and quickly process chip and pin cards as well as Apple Pay and Google Pay cashless payments through smart phones and devices for just £19 + VAT.